Improving Model Fusion by Training-time Neuron Alignment with Fixed Neuron Anchors: More Analysis and Results

 \subsection{More Results and Illustrations in Federated Learning}

-\textbf{Different local epochs.} We verify the TNA variants in FL under different local epochs in \autoref{fig:fl:local_epoch}.
+\textbf{Different local epochs.} We verify the TNA variants in FL under different local epochs in Figure 8.
 We find that the improvements are also strong when there are more local updates.
 It is observed that FedPNU is more robust regarding local epochs, and this is because it learns in the complementary subspaces progressively, reducing the negative effects of subspaces on accuracy.
-Similar reasons are also for why FedPNU is robust when the mask ratio is as high as 0.9 in \autoref{fig:fl:mask_ratios}.
+Similar reasons are also for why FedPNU is robust when the mask ratio is as high as 0.9 in Figure 9.

-\textbf{The effects of mask ratios for FedPFN and FedPNU.} From \autoref{fig:fl:mask_ratios}, it is shown that FedPFN benefits under smaller subspaces (higher mask ratios) but falls short when the subspace is too small (ratio $\rho=0.9$); whereas FedPNU is robust across all mask ratios due to its progressive learning.
+\textbf{The effects of mask ratios for FedPFN and FedPNU.} From Figure 9, it is shown that FedPFN benefits under smaller subspaces (higher mask ratios) but falls short when the subspace is too small (ratio $\rho=0.9$); whereas FedPNU is robust across all mask ratios due to its progressive learning.

-\textbf{Extensions of \autoref{fig:fl:mask_ratios}.} We show the performances of FedPFN and FedPNU under different mask ratios for ResNet20 in \autoref{fig:fl:mask_ratios2}.
+\textbf{Extensions of Figure 9.} We show the performances of FedPFN and FedPNU under different mask ratios for ResNet20 in \autoref{fig:fl:mask_ratios2} of this appendix.
 The results indicate that FedPFN is sensitive to the mask ratio while FedPNU is more robust.
 FedPNU reaches higher performances under higher mask ratios ($\rho \in [0.8, 0.9]$).

-\textbf{Illustrations of the learning curves.} We present the test accuracy curves of FedAvg, FedPFN, and FedPNU in \autoref{fig:fl:acc_curves}.
+\textbf{Illustrations of the learning curves.} We present the test accuracy curves of FedAvg, FedPFN, and FedPNU in \autoref{fig:fl:acc_curves} of this appendix.
 Our methods show dominant advantages over FedAvg in both IID and non-IID settings, especially for the more complex datasets, CIFAR-10 and CIFAR-100.